PalisadoesFoundation/talawa-docs/docs/git-guide/gitworkflow.md

 ## Know what branch you're currently working on

-When working with Git, it's crucial to Know which branch you have currently checked out, Most of the Git commands implicitly operate on the current branch. you can determine the currently checked out branch in serveral ways
+When working with Git, it's crucial to Know which branch you have currently checked out, Most of the Git commands implicitly operate on the current branch. you can determine the currently checked out branch in several ways

 One of the most common way is with [git status](https://git-scm.com/docs/git-status)